Frankford Huskies: History

 The Frankford Huskies joined the Eastern Ontario Senior Hockey League in 2004.
-They were named after their old junior hockey club that played in the Quinte-St. Lawrence Junior C Hockey League for many years.
+They were named after their old junior hockey club that played in the Quinte-St. Lawrence Junior c Hockey League for many years.
 The relocated Baltimore Clippers were named after the long time American Hockey League team previously located in Baltimore, Maryland.

-After four years in the EOSHL, the remaining four EOSHL teams merged with the two remaining Westerm senior teams to form the new Ontario Major Hockey "AAA" League to be known as Major League Hockey.
+After four years in the EOSHL, the remaining four EOSHL teams merged with the two remaining Western senior teams to form the new Ontario Major Hockey "AAA" League to be known as Major League Hockey.
 In 2008, the Baltimore Clippers will begin their first season in the MLH with the Whitby Dunlops, the Norwood Vipers, the Coldwater Tundras, the Brantford Blast and the Dundas Real McCoys.
 In the summer of 2009, the Clippers left Major League Hockey.

-History Junior "C"
+Junior C History

-The Frankford Huskies are a Canadian Junior C team based out of the Frankford Arena in Frankford, Ontario playing in the Provincial Junior Hockey League (OHA).
+The Frankford Huskies are a Junior C team based out of the Frankford Arena in Frankford, Ontario playing in the Provincial Junior Hockey League (OHA).
 The team started play with the 2021-22 season.
 They are part of the East Conference and the Tod Division.

 The franchise was formed out of the sale of the Kitchener Dutchmen and the elevation of the Ayr Centennials to Junior B. The PJHL franchise rights were used to form the Frankford Huskies franchise.